mathybit/java-gmp/README.md

 # java-gmp
-A Java wrapper for some commonly used integer functions in libgmp.
+A Java wrapper for some libgmp integer functions commonly used in cryptography.

 ## Usage:
 See the TestGMP.java file for examples of how to call the functions available in GMP.